Your Gift to the World

 When I’m in this zone, I’m no longer isolated.
 I’m surrounded by others who value me.
 Through my genius, I feed other men to become better men.

 Each time I stepped away from this...
-I struggled.
+I struggle.

 Every time I dip my wounds (isolation, devalue, and shame) into my genius...
-I am reclaiming my power.
-I am reclaiming my masculinity.
+I am the man God has called me to be.
+I am reclaiming my super-natural identity: an adopted son of God.

 It is my right of passage, my initiation as a man.